What is Software Test Life Cycle?

 2. Prepare Test Plan-

-Test plan is a document which derives all the future testing activity.
+Test plan is a document that derives all the future testing activity.
 This is where we decide-

 -> How many engineers are needed, what are the features to be tested and what are the features not be tested.